Why PepsiCo Inc. (PEP)’s Most Recent Report Reveals Some Hints About Its Future

-PepsiCo Inc. (NASDAQ:PEP) went down by -0.71% from its latest closing price compared to the recent 1-year high of $147.20.
-The company’s stock price has collected 4.02% of gains in the last five trading sessions.
-Press Release reported on 10/13/20 that PepsiCo Provides Update on US$1 Billion Green Bond
+PepsiCo Inc. (NASDAQ:PEP) went down by -1.45% from its latest closing price compared to the recent 1-year high of $147.20.
+The company’s stock price has collected -1.72% of loss in the last five trading sessions.
+Press Release reported on 10/15/20 that Mtn Dew(R) Game Fuel(R) And Doritos(R) Team Up With Call Of Duty (R): Black Ops Cold War Launch, Unlocking Epic In-Game Rewards

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.